-Waste treatment methods Product / Packaging disposal Recycle wherever possible or consult manufacturer for recycling options.
-Consult State Land Waste Management Authority for disposal.
-DO NOT allow wash water from cleaning or process equipment to enter drains.
-It may be necessary to collect all wash water for treatment before disposal.
-In all cases disposal to sewer may be subject to local laws and regulations and these should be considered first.
-Where in doubt contact the responsible authority.
+Waste treatment methods

+- ▶ Recycle wherever possible or consult manufacturer for recycling options. - ▶ Consult State Land Waste Management Authority for disposal. - ▶ DO NOT allow wash water from cleaning or process equipment to enter drains. - It may be necessary to collect all wash water for treatment before disposal. - ▶ In all cases disposal to sewer may be subject to local laws and regulations and these should be considered first.